carla-simulator/carla/Docs/start_quickstart.md

 [ue4clilink]: https://docs.unrealengine.com/en-US/Programming/Basics/CommandLineArguments

-The script [`PythonAPI/util/config.py`][config] provides more configuration options and should be run when the server has been started up:
+The script [`PythonAPI/util/config.py`][config] provides more configuration options and should be run when the server has been started:

 [config]: https://github.com/carla-simulator/carla/blob/master/PythonAPI/util/config.py